EndoMapper dataset of complete calibrated endoscopy procedures: Methods

 \subsubsection{COLMAP 3D reconstruction}

-Traditional SIFT based rigid SfM algorithms are able to process and produce partial reconstructions from the colonoscopies.
-We include some examples of the output of COLMAP \cite{schoenberger2016mvs,schoenberger2016sfm} processing in our sequences, which provides a first approximation for the up to scale camera trajectory and the scene's sparse structure.
+Traditional SIFT-based rigid SfM algorithms are able to produce partial reconstructions from colonoscopy videos.
+We include some examples of the output of COLMAP \cite{schoenberger2016mvs,schoenberger2016sfm} processing in our sequences, which provides a first approximation for the up-to-scale camera trajectory and the scene's sparse structure.
 This information can be organized to produce weak supervision in the form of sparse depth maps, local correspondences between frames, image-to-image labels (frames depicting the same place) or relative camera pose transformation between frames.
 Several computer vision tasks like depth prediction, image matching, image retrieval and visual localization can greatly benefit from this kind of supervision.
-Megadepth \cite{MegaDepthLi18} is a well-known dataset that uses this SfM procedure to obtain 3D point clouds, similar to us.
+Megadepth \cite{MegaDepthLi18} is a well-known dataset that uses this SfM procedure to obtain 3D point clouds, similar to ours.
 It is being extensively used for deep learning supervision \cite{dusmanu2019d2, sarlin2021back, yang2020ur2kid}.
 Other works employed SfM to identify co-visible frames in the recordings, which has proven to be useful to train CNNs for place recognition in landmark images \cite{radenovic2018fine} and in colonoscopy sequences \cite{morlana2021self,Ruibin2021}.

-For our recordings, we apply exhaustive guided matching between all the images in the sequence to associate frames far away in time.
+For our recordings, we apply exhaustive guided matching between all the images in the sequence to associate frames that are temporally distant.
 We use our camera calibration and we do not optimize it during the COLMAP bundle adjustment.
 The minimum triangulation angle is relaxed to 8 degrees during the initialization of the models.
-The rest of parameters are left as default.
+The rest of the parameters are left as default.